habeero/doxary/docs/PRODUCT.md

 Home is a recent/actionable overview, while Documents is the complete local library organized as Organization → Case → Document.
 Unclassified documents remain visible without fabricated “Unknown” records, and the original DocumentFile remains distinct from its analysis result.

+The end-to-end analysis and document-organization foundation works, but the current presentation is not yet product-ready.
+The next product step is design-first UX architecture and screen design; implementation follows approved coherent designs rather than continued incremental widget changes.

 ## Product principles

 - Be practical: surface the next action in seconds.